scrabbletank/farhome-rules/rulesdoc.md

 Make a spellcasting roll against the targets Willpower, on success they must complete the command to the best of their abilities.
 The spell ends when they have completed their task or they take damage.
 Creatures don't immediately know they have been commanded, but do remember their actions.

-Add a proficiency die for every level cast above 2nd.
+Add an enhanced die for every level cast above 2nd.

 ___
 #### Corpse Explosion